Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 - `get_guild_integration`: Gets the integration details of the workspace.
 - `get_trust_score_emoji`: Gets the trust score emoji.
 - `strip_first_header`: Removes the initial header from the message.
-- `format_response`: Formats the references, trust score, etc. of the final response.
 - `get_guru_type_slug`: Gets the guru type slug.
 - `get_api_key`: Gets the api key.